Do Go On - 400 - The Millennium Dome Heist

 Speedboats.

-So you can understand why the Flying Squad are pretty keen
+So you can understand why the Flying Squad are pretty keen to stop this robbery.

-Now, they're now very confident of the gang's next target,
+Now, they're now very confident of the gang's next target.

-so the Flying Squad get to work.
+So the Flying Squad get to work.

 The dome exterior is protected by a high perimeter fence